reduxjs/redux/docs/style-guide/style-guide.md

 ### Name Selector Functions as `selectThing`

 **We recommend prefixing selector function names with the word `select`**, combined with a description of the value being selected.
-Examples of this would be `selectTodos`, `selectVisibleTodos`, and `selectTodoById`,
+Examples of this would be `selectTodos`, `selectVisibleTodos`, and `selectTodoById`.

 ### Avoid Putting Form State In Redux